RH-sdavey/sean-might-help-you/content/sean-posts/2019-08-02/index.md

 # How do I restart NTPD service on a Linux based operating system?

-### After changes of the NTP configuration file (usually ntp.conf) the NTP service needs to be restarted.
+### After changes to the NTP configuration file (usually ntp.conf) the NTP service needs to be restarted.
 The exact command depends on your Linux distribution.